 About the UC School of Pharmacy

-From the beginning, we envisioned a different kind of school of pharmacy — one where the role of pharmacy was shaped by community-focused students and caring, hands-on faculty in an intimate environment.
+From the beginning, we envisioned a different kind of school of pharmacy — one where the role of a pharmacist was shaped by community-focused students and caring, hands-on faculty in an intimate environment.

 Our mission is to provide a first-class educational experience for students and to conduct pioneering research that advances the health of the public.
 Our student pharmacists are trained to know about the body, medications, and what happens when medications enter a healthy body as well as a diseased body.
 We emphasize the importance of being involved in your profession and advocating for both patients and our profession – one of the hallmarks of our program.

-We are housed in the Robert C. Byrd Center for Pharmacy Education – a technology-filled facility built specifically for pharmacy education – located on the campus of the University of Charleston, across the Kanawha River from the West Virginia State Capitol.
+We are housed in a technology-filled facility built specifically for pharmacy education – located on the campus of the University of Charleston, across the Kanawha River from the West Virginia State Capitol.
 Our proximity to major hospitals and clinical sites offer opportunities for experiential learning.